godotengine/godot-docs/classes/class_spatial.rst

 | *Getter* | get_rotation_degrees()      |
 +----------+-----------------------------+

-Rotation part of the local transformation in degrees, specified in terms of YXZ-Euler angles in the format (X-angle, Y-angle, Z-angle).
+Rotation part of the local transformation in degrees, specified in terms of YXZ-Euler angles in the format (X angle, Y angle, Z angle).

 .. _class_Spatial_property_scale: